ThoughtWorksInc/DeepDarkFantasy/doc/poly.md

 ```
 Here's the standard gradient descend.

-EvalMInterLang is the intepreter that evaluate the AST in MetaLanguage(Scala).
+EvalMInterLang is the interpreter that evaluate the AST in MetaLanguage(Scala).

 We can also evaluate it in ObjectLanguage(DDF) but we dont need that.
 ```scala